cs124/pa7-chatbot/README.md

 How do we do this by just modifying the system prompt?
 This is a skill called prompt engineering!
 If you're looking for inspiration check out [this prompt engineering guide by OpenAI](https://platform.openai.com/docs/guides/prompt-engineering)!

 Some tips we have that worked for us: Craft a narrative that elevates the seriousness of the bot staying on topic!
 Include a few examples of the expected outputs in the system prompt.
+Ask the bot to explicitly repeat the count of how many movies you've told it about in each message.

 Note that you can implement all 3 and if you get each partially correct on our test cases you can still add up to 8/8!
 Basically you won't be penalized for trying to do all three!